EllaBrands/stanDev/ODE-Integrator-Support.md

 ## Overview

-We are going to add support for ordinary differential equation (ODE) solvers (i.e., integrators) to Stan.
+We are going to add support for ordinary differential equation (ODE) solvers (i.e., integrators) to Stan for stiff and non-stiff systems.
 The language will be extended to allow ODEs to be defined in Stan and then used for solution.
 We want to support both easy and stiff ODEs and would like to provide error control on both the ODE solutions and their gradients with respect to system parameters.

-## Autodiff the Integration vs. Integrate a Coupled System
+### Auto-diff the System Integrator vs. Integrate the System Auto-diff

 If there are parameters involved in the definition of the differential equation, Stan needs the derivatives of the solutions to the system with respect to the parameters.
 There are two approaches to doing this.